 Create communal hubs

-‘A contemporary interior design scheme, comfortable furniture and a touch of personality are my top tips for communal spaces,’ says Philippa.
+‘A contemporary interior design scheme, comfortable furniture and a touch of personality are my top tips for communal spaces,’ she continues.
 ‘Blank, empty walls can feel imposing – a few photos or prints really bring a space to life.’

-There should be enough space for everyone to sit comfortably on a sofa and around a dining table, with a few pieces of flexible furniture such as stools and pouffes on hand for when friends come over.
+There should be enough space for everyone to sit comfortably on a sofa and around a dining table, with a few pieces of flexible furniture, such as stools and pouffes, on hand for guests.
 ‘I’d also pack a few board games,’ suggests Philippa.
 ‘They’re a great way to get to know new housemates.’

 And places to escape…